bobbytitch/seditiontracker.github.io/docs/_suspects/terry-brown.md

 occupation: Public Safety Code Enforcement Officer (Retired)
 affiliations: undefined
 jurisdiction: Federal
-image: arrest.jpg
+image: /images/preview/arrest.jpg
-preview: arrest.jpg
+suspect: arrest.jpg
 booking:
 courtroom:
 courthouse:
 quote: "So if this is what it took … to make the people stand up and listen, then to me it was worth it."
 title: Terry Brown charged on January 11th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.